How to Save a File in Vim / Vi and Quit the Editor

 3 min read

-When you launch the Vim editor, you’re in command mode.
+When you launch the Vim editor, you're in normal mode.
 In this mode, you can use vim commands and navigate through the file.

 To be able to type text you need to enter the insert mode by pressing the